haidersherazi/HomeTask5/README.md

 	She has implemented the test cases which focus on the foundational aspects of the system, including metadata, log file handling, main functionality, and weather simulation.

 ### Syed Muhammad Haider Ali Sherazi (Enrolment/Student No: 7219530)
 	He has defined the test cases including charging in different weather conditions and handling failures during the charging process.
-Also, he has implemented the functionality of giving user the possibility to open the requested log file based on the date.

 ### Muhammad Tallal Bin Shahid (Enrolment/Student No: 7219428)
-	He has implemented test cases which focus on the energy management aspect of the system, including construction, and optimal energy source identification in different weather conditions.
+	He has defined the test cases including charging in different weather conditions and handling failures during the charging process.
+Also, he has integrated the coverage part and made sure that the code coverage is up to the market level.

 ### Hamid Zaib (Enrolment/Student No: 7219189)
 	He has implemented test cases that primarily cover charging capabilities in specific weather conditions, station occupancy, and release-replenish interactions.